The Via Dolorosa: The Pathway where Jesus carried His cross to the crucifixion site.

 Verses 26-27: "When Jesus saw his mother and the disciple whom he loved standing nearby, he said to his mother, "Woman, behold, your son!"
 27Then he said to the disciple, "Behold, your mother!"
 And from that hour the disciple took her to his own home."

-The 'disciple whom he loved was clearly "John" the author of this
+The 'disciple whom he loved was clearly, "John" the author of this

 For a disciple to be asked to care for his teacher's family was a great honor.
-It is thought that Mary would be in her mid to late forties, probably a widow, and living in a society where women earned very little money.
+Mary was possibly in her mid to late forties, a widow, living in a society where women earned very little money.